multiprocessio/dsq/README.md

 ### REGEXP

-SQLite allows you to filter using `x REGEXP 'y'` where `x` is some column or value and `y` is a REGEXP string.
+Since DataStation and `dsq` are built on SQLite, you can filter using `x REGEXP 'y'` where `x` is some column or value and `y` is a REGEXP string.
 SQLite doesn't pick a regexp implementation.
 DataStation and `dsq` use Go's regexp implementation which is more limited than PCRE2 because Go support for PCRE2 is not yet very mature.

 ```sql
 $ dsq user_addresses.json "SELECT * FROM {} WHERE name REGEXP 'A.*'"